Female on the Beach: Plot

 Enjoying the sun on the patio, Mrs. Markham is approached by Lt.
-Galley (Charles Drake) of the port police, who informs her that Mrs. Crandall is dead due to falling off the patio.
+Galley of the port police, who informs her that Mrs. Crandall is dead due to falling off the patio.
 Lt.
 Galley says he knows all the rich people in the area and shares a plethora of facts about her, including that she was married 7 years ago, owns a gambling joint, and that her husband died a year ago.
 She shares that her greatest wish has always been to be alone.
 The officer hints at rumors that Mrs. Crandall committed suicide, but he thinks otherwise.

 The next morning, Mrs. Markham is awoken to the sound of a boat revving.
 She shouts at Drummy to be quiet, who retorts that he is moving the boat as he was asked.
 Upon arriving in her kitchen, Markham is shocked to find Drummy is making breakfast.
 In between his questions, Mrs. Markham asks how Drummy got in the house.
 He asks if she might join him on a visit to an island, a proposal she is unimpressed with.
 As she asks Drummy for the key he has, the doorbell rings.
-A new officer at the door, Frankovitch (Stuart Randall), asks if they have the clothes from the dead woman.
+A new officer at the door, Frankovitch, asks if they have the clothes from the dead woman.
 Drummy explains he has them at his home next door, finally relinquishing his key to Lynn.

 Later, on the beach, Drummy tans while the Sorenson couple drinks bloody Mary's and talk about how they were “about to make a dollar” out of Mrs. Crandall before she died.
 The two pressure Drummy to make friends with the new tenant, suggesting they can marry him off to a new person who will “pass away as conveniently as Eloise did.”

 That afternoon, Drummy comes upon Mrs. Markham tanning on the dock, and begins flirting and apologizing to her.
 She rejects his advances and returns home to find the realtor back inside, announcing she has found a buyer for the home.
 Mrs. Markham requests Amy's key, and insists that the buyer provide a deposit.
 She again requests that the boat be moved and the railing be fixed.

 At another dock nearby, Drummy comes upon Amy, who pays for his gas and takes him for a ride on her boat.
 The two argue, with Amy upset that Drummy has lost interest in her after a drunken night of flirting.
 Drummy tells her to drop it and not to mention Eloise again.
 Distraught by his disinterest, she attempts to drive the boat into a rock jetty, which Drummy narrowly diverts by grabbing the steering wheel.
 When she remarks that he hates women, he says “I don’t hate women, I just hate the way they are.”
 A large upside-down Y-shaped scar is seen behind Drummy's right ear.